Top Cat Toxins

 Poison ingestion could lead to cats vomiting, bloating or suffering other gastrointestinal distress.
 In severe cases, cats could experience neurological issues.

 The Pet Poison Helpline lists the following as the top five poisons to cats.
-The hotline for dog and cat safety from toxicity compiled the list from "thousands of calls" it received from cat owners and veterinarians treating cats that led to emergencies in 2012.
+The hotline for dog and cat safety from toxicity compiled the list from "thousands of calls" it received from cat owners and veterinarians treating cats that led to emergencies over the past two years.

 Top Five Cat Toxins